-So when the risen Jesus appears to Thomas, he's not there to shut down the conversation, shame Thomas, and banish him from the fellowship.
+Note that when the risen Jesus appears to Thomas, he's not there to shut down the conversation, shame Thomas, and banish him from the fellowship.
 Jesus is there to make himself, especially his wounds, available to Thomas, in order to help him believe.
 True, Thomas should have been able to believe based on the disciples' proclamation of the resurrection, just as they should have been able to believe based on Mary's testimony to the resurrection.
 But hadn't Mary seen the Lord on Easter morning?
 And hadn't the other disciples gotten to see the Lord on Easter evening?
 In one respect, Thomas was only asking for a visible, tangible experience similar to what the others had received.
 And Jesus gives Thomas a palpable sign that leads Thomas to confess, "My Lord and my God!" (v.
 28).

 Thomas's experience, along with the experience of Mary and the other followers of Jesus, shows us that Jesus loves us and cares for us.
 And one of the ways he does that is by coming to us and revealing himself to us in order to help us believe.
-Now that doesn't mean we can just demand that he show up and give us a sign, or otherwise we won't believe.
-Remember that in today's text, Jesus isn't there because of the disciples' invitation or summons.
-He's there among them because of his grace.
-The grace of God that comes to us in Jesus in order to lead us to faith.
+In other words, the purpose of Jesus' presence among us is to call forth, create, and cultivate faith.
+John captures this in his own purpose statement at the end of today's text: "Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
+But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name" (vv.
+30-31).